 There are several ways you can invest in Vanguard VEE stock.
 If you are a Canadian, most banks have trading platforms that allow you to purchase ETFs like VEE.

 I personally use Questrade.
 The discount broker is ideal for all my equity and ETF trading activity for the past several years.
 It is simple to use and provides me with ideal customer support.
 Additionally, Questrade allows you to purchase ETFs for free on its platform.
-Get $50 in free trades when you open an account at Questrade here.
+You can open an account at Questrade for free.

 I think Vanguard VEE is an excellent option for Canadian investors who want more exposure to international emerging markets without the risk of maintaining a portfolio of companies themselves.
 It allows you to passively invest a basket of companies in emerging markets without monitoring the account yourself.